-God is Spirit, so what does Jesus mean when he says "see God"?
-There is a sight that is more real than our physical eyesight.
+God is Spirit.
+But there is a sight that is more real than our physical eyesight.

 Ephesians 1:17-19 - I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation, so that you may know him better.
 18 I pray also that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you, the riches of his glorious inheritance in the saints, 19 and his incomparably great power for us who believe.